-(6) Making regular reports to the NPWIC, the chain of command, and supported intermment facilities as required.
-This will include all pertinent information, official documents and information on judicial proceedings pertaining to EPW/Cl/RP in the theater of operations for which the U.S. is responsible under the Geneva Convention.
+(6) Making regular reports to the NPWIC, the chain of command, and supported internment facilities as required.
+This will include all pertinent information, official documents and information on judisial proceedings pertaining to EPW/CI/RP in the theater of operations for which the U.S. is responsible under the Geneva Convention.